christophstrasen/fevlist/README.md

 ===

 Small tool to list event paths inside an FMOD `.bank` file.
+Forked from original author zatherz/fevlist:master and full props to them.

+This version has NOT been tested much.
+Use at own risk.

 ## Usage

 ```
 help: fevlist -h|--help
-usage: fevlist [-v|--verbose -d|--fmod-debug] PATH_TO_MASTER_STRINGS_BANK PATH_TO_TARGET_BANK
+usage: fevlist [-v|--verbose -d|--fmod-debug] PATH_TO_TARGET_BANK

-       the tool requires you to provide the 'Master Bank.strings.bank' file on top
-       of the one you're actually interested in, because that's what contains information
-       about event names
 ```

 ## Building

-### Windows

-Building on Windows coming soon.

 ### Linux

 Building requires `make` and a C++ compiler like `g++`.

 * Go to [the FMOD Download page](https://www.fmod.com/download) and sign in.
-* Click on "FMOD Studio Suite", scroll down to "FMOD Engine", click on "Older" and make sure "1.10.20 (Unsupported)" is selected in the list.
+* Click on "FMOD Studio Suite", scroll down to "FMOD Engine", make sure you use a 2.x version from the list.
 * Download the Linux archive.
 * Unpack this archive somewhere.
 * Go into the `fevlist` root directory with the `Makefile` and run `make CPU=...
 FMOD_STUDIO_PATH=... `, like so: